Spark-Pet/spark-pet.github.io/evaluation.md

 ## User Goals

-1. Meet step goal for one day, feed pet
+1. User wants to meet their daily step goal to keep their pet happy and healthy
-2. Level up pet
-3. Join a challenge
-4. View the leaderboard and find self
+2. User forms the positive habit of walking daily
+3. User feels loved

 ## Scenarios